 The Role of Red Light Therapy in Minimizing Scars & Stretch Marks

-by Salif Thomas | December 14, 2023
+by John Tsenekos | December 14, 2023

 Understanding red light therapy for skin repair begins with recognizing its foundation in photobiomodulation.
 This therapy uses specific wavelengths of red and near-infrared light to penetrate the skin, stimulating the body’s natural healing and rejuvenation processes.
 Unlike UV light, which can damage the skin, red light therapy is safe and gentle, offering a range of benefits.
 Its ability to effectively address various skin concerns, including scars and stretch marks, makes it a sought-after treatment in skincare.